Oct. 17 (UPI) -- On this date in history:

 In 1945, Juan Peron became dictator of Argentina.
 He remained in power for 11 years before being overthrown.

 In 1949, British steamer Anhui reported taking fire from Communist China's army as it sailed for Hong Kong with 1,400 passengers aboard.
-Ship's officers said the vessel was under fire for 15 minutes, resulting in three dead and 25 wounded.
+Ship's officers said the vessel was under fire for 15 minutes, resulting in three dead and 25 injured.

 In 1964, reconnaissance flights made by the U-2 played a role in obtaining for the United States advance information on Red China's first nuclear blast.